zhuang35/Michael_Huang/manga_chapter_updates/README.md

 ## About

 Generates shelf files (mangaShelf.bak, mangaShelf.dir, mangaShelf.dat on windows) to store data.
 If the program runs into an error, will reset shelf by default.
+Includes install.bat to install python package dependencies (bs4, requests)

 ## TODO